• Skip to Content

 Special Requirements

-Students in the Pharm.D. program will perform one four-week experiential rotation in a community pharmacy setting at the conclusion of the first year and a two-week experiential rotation in an institutional pharmacy setting at the conclusion of the second year of the professional curriculum.
-Students complete eight, five-week advanced pharmacy practice experiences (APPE) during the final year of the program.
-One to two rotations are performed in rural/geographically diverse locations throughout West Virginia.
+Students in the Pharm.D. program will perform one four-week experiential rotation in a community pharmacy setting at the conclusion of the first year and a two-week experiential rotation in a health-system pharmacy setting at the conclusion of the second year of the professional curriculum.
+Students complete eight, five-week advanced pharmacy practice experiences (APPEs) during the final year of the program.
+All students are required to complete at least one rural rotation experience in West Virginia (outside of Morgantown and Charleston).
 Site placement and sequencing will occur in the semesters prior to the experiential activities.
 Students may incur additional housing and/or travel costs when taking part in the experiential rotations.
 Opportunity will be provided for students to prioritize their site selection; however, ultimate authority for site selection will be maintained by the School of Pharmacy.
-All didactic coursework (required and elective) must be successfully completed prior to beginning the fourth-year APPE experiential rotations.
+All didactic coursework (required and elective) must be successfully completed prior to beginning the fourth-year APPE rotations.

 Legal Requirements

-To qualify for examination for licensure by the West Virginia Board of Pharmacy, information can be found at the West Virginia Board of Pharmacy website.
+Information regarding qualifications to complete examination for licensure can be found at the West Virginia Board of Pharmacy website.

 Interns must be registered with the West Virginia Board of Pharmacy and must be enrolled in or a graduate of an accredited school of pharmacy to gain experience acceptable for the internship requirement.
 Details may be obtained from the Office of Admissions and Student Affairs.